Workshop Convenes All Eight Countries in UNICEF’s Regional Office for South Asia

 In early June, delegations from all eight countries in UNICEF ROSA—the Regional Office for South Asia—convened in Kathmandu for a three-day workshop on severe childhood-onset noncommunicable diseases.

-During the workshop, which UNICEF ROSA hosted in collaboration with the NCDI Poverty Network, participants discussed strategies for integrating these severe conditions into health system interventions and noncommunicable disease and child health policies in South Asia.
+During the workshop—which UNICEF ROSA hosted in collaboration with the Center for Integration Science in Global Health Equity at Brigham and Women’s Hospital, one of two co-secretariats of the NCDI Poverty Network—participants discussed strategies for integrating these severe conditions into health system interventions and noncommunicable disease and child health policies in South Asia.

 Many of the challenges the participants discussed were based on the harsh realities of health financing.
 It was noted, for example, that although development assistance for noncommunicable diseases has grown over the past three decades, spending on severe conditions has not always kept pace with the burden they cause.
 And pediatric noncommunicable diseases are especially underfunded.